 - Exception requests and petitions

 - Program of studies — initial version and later revisions

 - Help with processing optional practical and curricular practical training

 Full-time graduate students should interview with three faculty members and select a research advisor or research group by the end of their first semester.
 At that time, students must report their choice in a memo to the graduate advisor.
 We advise graduate students to begin rotating immediately through three research groups during the first semester.
 They may commit to an advisor at any time during this lead-in period, thus ending the rotation.
-The research director can help advise on these areas:
+The research director can help advise on: